-- Hard drive b.
+- b.
+Hard drive

-- BIOS
+- c.
+BIOS

-- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+- 3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

 Downloading HP PC Hardware Diagnostics UEFI to a USB flash drive

 Downloading HP PC Hardware Diagnostics UEFI to a USB flash drive can be useful in the following situations: